Provenance model¶

 # ['load', 'spec', 'transform', 'capability', 'assumption:normality']

-QCData and every result are frozen dataclasses; the history is an immutable
+QCData and every result are frozen dataclasses, and the history is an immutable

 tuple of frozen Steps.
-As a consequence it cannot be reordered, inserted into, or
+So the history cannot be reordered, inserted into, or

-edited in place.
-Three boundaries close the obvious escape hatches:
+changed in place.
+Three boundaries close the obvious ways around that:

-- Ingest defensive-copies the input frame, so later mutation of the original DataFrame cannot reach a recorded result.
+- Ingest copies the input frame.
+Changing the original DataFrame later cannot reach a recorded result.

-.framehands back a copy, so callers cannot mutate the stored frame through the accessor..values()is read-only.
+.framereturns a copy.
+A caller cannot mutate the stored frame through it..values()is read-only.

 Each step folds into a running SHA-256.
-The timestamp is deliberately excluded from the hashed content, so the digest is reproducible run-to-run — it pins the computation, not the wall clock.
+The timestamp is left out of the hashed content on purpose, so the digest is the same from one run to the next.
+It pins the computation, not the wall clock.

-The integrity-bearing content of a step ("the canonical step") is exactly:
+The part of a step the digest covers (the canonical step) is exactly:

 {